Checking Your Blood Pressure Could Save Your Life

 • Get your family involved in your plan.

-If you have high blood pressure, be sure to check it regularly and take any medicine you doctor orders as directed.
+If you have high blood pressure, be sure to check it regularly and take any medicine your doctor orders as directed.
 If you have any side effects, don’t stop taking it without checking with your doctor first.

 Originally published 5/11/2020; Revised 2022, 2023, 2024